 Septic Services in Liberty Hill, TX

 Liberty Hill is one of the fastest-growing cities in Texas.
-Located about 35 miles northwest of downtown Austin, the population has grown over 220% since the 2020 census, reaching an estimated 13,780 residents in 2025 (World Population Review).
+Located about 35 miles northwest of downtown Austin, the population has nearly tripled since 2020, jumping from 3,646 residents to an estimated 12,000 in 2026.
 That extraordinary growth has pushed residential development well ahead of municipal sewer infrastructure, meaning thousands of new homes depend on individual septic systems.
-According to the EPA, roughly one in five U.S. households relies on a septic system, and Liberty Hill's ratio is far higher.

 Septic Pumping